AODA compliance is a hot topic right now, but it can be hard to figure out what you need to do to make your website accessible.

 The Internet has been used by most of us in everyday life since it was invented.
 It has got numerous advantages, whether you are using it for leisure or for work/school.
 It has been a great help also during the COVID-19 pandemic since most people are anchored to the comfort of their homes.
-The internet is now being used for work, education, shopping, entertainment and more.
+The Internet is now being used for work, education, shopping, entertainment, etc.

 We probably cannot imagine our lives without the Internet; however, much of it is not accessible to people with disabilities.
 Over 22% of Ontarians have a certain disability, which is most likely to rise over the years, given the population expansion.
 These facts cannot be ignored.
 Web accessibility Ontario is a huge step forward in general accessibility for Ontarians.

 There is a very new AODA requirement that came into effect on January 1st, 2021, which applies to large private sector organizations with fifty (50) or more workers.
-Under the Information and Communication Standards, organizations must make their websites, as well as mobile applications, accessible.
+Under the Information and Communication Standards and AODA compliance requirements, organizations must make their websites and mobile applications accessible and remove barriers to accessible Ontario.

 This means that various organizations must ensure accessible websites and web pages under the AODA requirements.
-Also, if the content is not their own, but they have control over it as a third party, this content must be accessible as well.
+Also, if the content is not their own, but they have control over it as a third party, this content must be accessible.
 This applies to all web content created in the year 2012 or later.

 Websites must be compliant with Web Content Accessibility Guidelines (WCAG) 2.0, Level AA.
-This is an international standard that gives web developers particular guidelines on how to make their websites accessible to users with disabilities.
-To learn more about web accessibility Ontario rules, please read below.
+This is an international standard that gives web developers particular guidelines on making their websites accessible to users with disabilities.
+To learn more about web accessibility issued by the Ontario government, please read below.

 What Does Web Accessibility Mean for Your Website?

-The reading level of the web content should aim for the reading level of a 12-year-old.
-Since learning disabilities are very common among Canadian youth, using basic language and plain, but informal content is a must.
-Sentences have to be written short, yet in the active voice to make web content accessible.
+The reading level of the web content should aim for the reading level of a 12-year-old to remove barriers.
+Since learning disabilities are very common among Canadian youth, using basic language and plain but informal content is necessary to make Ontario accessible.
+Sentences must be written short yet in the active voice to make web content accessible.

-The heading tags (h1, h2, h3, etc.) allow users to quickly and easily navigate throughout a website and its content.
+The heading tags (h1, h2, h3, etc.) allow users, especially employees, to quickly and easily navigate a website and its content.
 Assistive tools and technologies focus on heading tags to be AODA compliant to understand the content hierarchy better.

 Images have to contain alt tags (alternative text).
-For people who use assistive technologies, the alternative text explains the context of the image to remove the accessibility issues.
+For people who use assistive technologies, the text alternatives explain the context of the image to remove the accessibility issues.
 Audio descriptions can help private organizations’ web pages set better public space standards and fill the general requirements of the Ontarians with Disabilities Act.

 Audio and Video

-Audio and video files must have captions because, without it, a website could be excluding many Canadians who identify as being hard-of-hearing.
-It’s important to allow them to read along at the same time as watching the video content.
+Accessibility experts argue that audio and video files must have captions because, without them, a website could exclude many Canadians who identify as being hard of hearing.

-In order to comply with WCAG Level AA guidelines of the Disability Act and other accessibility policies for public spaces, it’s now mandatory for foreground and background colors to have a 4.5:1 contrast ratio as many people live with low vision or color blindness.
-Websites with a high color contrast design layout are clearer for most visitors, however, you have to ensure colors are not too overwhelming.
+In order to comply with WCAG Level AA guidelines of the Disability Act and other accessibility policies for public spaces, it’s now mandatory for foreground and background colours to have a 4.5:1 contrast ratio as many people live with low vision or colour blindness.